MoustafaMohamed01/Car-Price-Prediction/README.md

-# Car Price Prediction
+# Car Price Prediction Project (Model 1)

 ## Overview
-This project is a **Car Price Prediction** model that estimates the price of a used car based on various features like **name, company, year, kilometers driven, and fuel type**.
-The model is built using **Linear Regression** and is deployed as a **Streamlit web application**.
+This repository contains a **Car Price Prediction** model that estimates the price of a used car based on various features such as **name, company, year, kilometers driven, and fuel type**.
+This model uses **Linear Regression** and is deployed as a **Streamlit web application**.

 ## Dataset
-The dataset used in this project is `quikr_car.csv`, sourced from:
+The dataset used in this project is **quikr_car.csv**, sourced from:
 [Car Price Predictor Dataset](https://github.com/rajtilakls2510/car_price_predictor/blob/master/quikr_car.csv)

-It contains car listings with details such as:
+The dataset contains car listings with details such as:
 - **Name** (Car Model)
 - **Company** (Brand)
 - **Year** (Manufacturing Year)